You, too can race against Olympians and become an insufferable badass zombie kayaker. Let me tell you what it takes…

 Sometimes the extended forecast would be wrong.
 We’d drop off the car, but the conditions would worsen and we couldn’t cover that distance in the time we had available.
-That actually happened several times, so we had plans B, C, and D. We had friends pick us up, we used Uber a couple times, and once we even called it before we launched and drove back to get the car.
+That happened several times, so we had plans B, C, and D. We had friends pick us up, we used Uber a couple of times, and once we even called it before we launched and drove back to get the car.

 We bought gear.
 We bought a lot of gear.
 I mean, there are several companies I think we single-handedly supported prepping for this race.
 Some of the gear didn’t end up being as useful as we had hoped and it didn’t get used.
 We did kayak camping training runs and timed ourselves setting up camp, cooking food, tearing down camp, and loading and unloading the kayaks.
 We added a time margin so we wouldn’t get behind.
-We used this information to make a detailed plan (well, my wife and Lara did, I’m more of a, “grab your gear, let’s go” kinda person).
+We used this information to make a detailed plan (well, my wife and paddling partner did; I’m more of a, “grab your gear, let’s go” kinda person).
 Our plan had primary stops, stretch stops if we are faster than average, stops if we are slower than average, and emergency stop areas where we could retire from the race and get picked up.

 We had a system of colored paracord with knots to distinguish what dry bag went where (what hatch and what kayak).
 We used a different color for each boat, and the number of knots told us which hatch.
 The first drybag in the bow and stern had extra long cords so we could easily bring everything to the hatch without tipping the kayak or laying prone to shove an arm in to grab something.

 So, what do you need?
-Planning, training, gear, the will to paddle, the ability to keep your mouth shut when your tired and cranky, the ability to cheer on your friends no matter what, and trust in your friends and yourself.
+Planning, training, gear, the will to paddle, the ability to keep your mouth shut when you’re tired and cranky, the ability to cheer on your friends no matter what, and trust in your friends and yourself.

 We sorted out what charts we would need, figured out where this mountain of gear was going to go and got ourselves to the start line.
 The goal was to finish, without my wife hating her life the entire time (her words).
 At no time did we consider paddling through the night.
 The race started at 5:30 p.m. on June 11, 2018.
 None of us has ever been a kayak racer.
 We knew it was going to be difficult, but it was something to reach for, with the currents in the Puget Sound and the combined average speed of our training paddles, we figured 30 hours of paddling to get to the finish in Port Townsend.
 If we stopped for the 5 hours of darkness each night in early June, we would have 8 hours to spare.
 That was the plan, anyway.

 The sun was up, the air was crisp, and there was a light wind out of the Northwest – not strong, but going the wrong way.
-We crossed Colvos passage to try and duck out of the wind a bit and made our way to Blake island, our scheduled snack and potty break where we heard the winners were already done.
+We crossed Colvos passage to try and duck out of the wind a bit and made our way to Blake Island, our scheduled snack and potty break where we heard the winners were already done.
 They obviously neglected their beauty sleep.

 We left Blake island and headed towards the southern tip of Bainbridge Island.
 The crossing was a bit choppy, but not bad.
 We rounded the point and discovered that we had been in the lee of the island and we were now facing a fairly strong North wind, with miles of fetch to stir up the water and nowhere for us to hide.
-We decided to head towards the shore to our East, it looked slightly less choppy and has the additional psychological effect of being able to tell that you are moving when you are so close to shore.
+We decided to head towards the shore to our West, it looked slightly less choppy and has the additional psychological effect of being able to tell that you are moving when you are so close to shore.

-Crossing from Bainbridge Island to Jefferson Point I had a harbor porpoise that was on an intersecting course come up to me, parallel me, then go under my kayak and along its merry way, I’m certain that it knew I was a bit loopy from sleep deprivation and more than 12 hours of paddling that day alone, and was messing with me, they usually don’t get that close, usually.
+Crossing from Bainbridge Island to Jefferson Point, I had a harbor porpoise that was on an intersecting course come up to me, parallel me, then go under my kayak and along its merry way, I’m certain that it knew I was a bit loopy from sleep deprivation and more than 12 hours of paddling that day alone and was messing with me.
+They usually don’t get that close… usually.